Date of Award

 Doctor of Philosophy (PhD)

-Parkinson, Edward John, "From There to Here: Writing, Exploration and the Colonizing of Canada" (1994).
+Parkinson, Edward John, "From There to Here: Writing, Exploration and the Colonizing of the Canadian Landscape" (1994).
 Open Access Dissertations and Theses.
 Paper 3506.